Modeling Interface

 # Smart Shortcuts

 In different scenarios, the corresponding menu content is displayed.
-There are four shortcut keys, namely "ESC", "space", "S" and "D".
+There are four shortcut keys, namely "ESC", "Space", "S" and "D".

 # Shortcut key "ESC"